ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 ## The model and the view layers

 The placeholder feature will be {@link module:engine/model/schema~SchemaItemDefinition defined as  an inline} (text-like) element so it will be inserted in other editor blocks, like `<paragraph>`, that allow text.
-The placeholder will have `name` attribute.
+The placeholder will have a `name` attribute.
 This means that the model containing some text and a placeholder will look like this:

 ```html
 <paragraph>